ms-iot/iot-walkthrough/Background/Sensing/README.md

 ## Reading pressure data

-The will use the pressure data provided by the MPL3315A2.
+We will use the pressure data provided by the MPL3315A2.
 Following the datasheet, we must:

 * Set the control register *CTRL_REG1* to an appropriate value depending on the desired measurement mode.
 * Read and convert the pressure.

 Furthermore, the sensor has a *WHO_AM_I* register for device identification.
-It's good practice to verify it's value before trying to use the sensor.
+It's good practice to verify its value before trying to use the sensor.

 We'll start the *WeatherStation* with a few definitions from the datasheet and a function to initialize the sensors.
 It is assumed that the weather station is connected to the default I2C bus.